halvors/FC2MPPatcher/README.md

  * Your game needs to be patched to version 1.03.

 ### Antivirus
 This patch could trigger a false positive in your antivirus software, that is because it alters Far Cry 2 game files, this is to be expected and can be ignored.
-This software contains no code, you're welcome to read throught our source code ;-)
+This software is not malware, you're welcome to read throught our source code ;-)

 ## Features
 This resolves the following issues for the game and dedicated server.